 The Commission has a narrow definition of permanent total disability (PTD).
 If you have lost both of your hands, feet, arms, or legs, lost vision in both of your eyes, or have suffered a combination of two of these losses, you are considered totally and permanently disabled and can receive additional benefits.
 The Commission might consider other losses as also constituting permanent and total disability.

-You will be paid additional cash benefits based your average weekly wage for up to a total of 500 weeks.
-Paraplegics, quadriplegics, and brain-damaged workers can receive permanent benefits.
+You will continue to receive benefits at your total temporary rate, for up to 500 weeks.
+Paraplegics, quadriplegics, and brain-damaged workers can receive benefits for life.

 If you disagree with the outcome of the informal conference, do not sign the settlement agreement.
 You will automatically be scheduled a hearing before the Commission.
 Your hearing will be held in about three to four months and you will receive a notice about a month in advance.
 You may want to talk to a local workers' comp lawyer about what a fair settlement amount would be.